djjd47130/Cayan/Readme/Chapter 4 - Genius Transactions.md

 # Chapter 4 - Genius Transactions

-The most basic types of transactions on the Genius platform are done through the `TCayanGenius` component.
+The core base of credit card transactions on the Genius platform are done through the `TCayanGeniusTransaction` component.

-NOTE: Actually, the plan is to create a separate `TCayanGeniusTransaction` component, so this topic is being put on hold.
+## `TCayanGeniusTransaction` Component

+A single possible transaction is encapsulated within an instance of a `TCayanGeniusTransaction` component.
+It provides direct access to performing card transactions via Genius solutions.
+It also allows you to add on a `TCayanGeniusLineItems` component to implement Line Item Display.